Newbury Gold Cup Metting

 So when we had this opportunity to do a speaker pitch on a Saturday and at a decent exhibition, my thoughts were mixed.
 I’d love to do that, but there is no economic payoff.
 Saturdays have always been where I make most of my money each week and giving one up was sacrilege.
 I’d never get enough from new business to cover a Saturday off.

 This was because if you sat there actually doing it, people can say.
-“I recognise that it looks very familiar to me” But then the penny started to drop.
+“I recognise that it looks very familiar to me” and the penny started to drop.
 Hold on, that’s not the dollar or oil or an equity.
 It can’t be because it’s a Saturday?
 So what market you’re trading?
 I just said, it’s the quarter past three at Newbury.

 The problem with trading live

-You also had this problem that when people see you ‘printing money’ in front of their eyes, the questions started coming in thick and fast.
-Therefore it was difficult to do a full-blooded session because, as you will know if you have traded these markets, it can be really intense sometimes.
-Trying to talk over a trade, slows you down and sometimes you’d break away and then suddenly get swamped.
+You also had this problem that when people saw you ‘printing money’ in front of their eyes, the questions start coming in thick and fast.
+Therefore it was difficult to do a full-blooded session because, as you will know, if you have traded these markets, it can be really intense sometimes.
+Trying to talk over a trade, slows you down, and sometimes you’d break away and then suddenly get swamped.

 I can look back now and reflect on those times as invigorating and exciting, but they only really lasted for a couple of years.
-Since then nothing similar has happened and in reality, my activity is so much bigger now that Saturdays would be even more of a strain than before.
+Since then, nothing similar has happened, and in reality, my activity is so much bigger now that Saturdays would be even more of a strain than before.

-The financial market sector was ripe for education and was stuffed full of people who would pump liquidity into the markets and knew how to trade.
-You didn’t need to tell these people how they should be trading, they knew already.
+The financial market sector was ripe for education and was full of people who would pump liquidity into the markets and know how to trade.
+You didn’t need to tell these people how they should be trading; they knew already.

-But when it comes around to this time of year, I always remember it because it was great fun.
-It’s very difficult to trade the feature race today without remembering doing it live in front of a whole range of people.
+But when it comes to this time of year, I always remember it because it was great fun.
+It’s very difficult to trade the feature race today without remembering about doing it live in front of a whole range of people.